forthedamn/net4j/packages/net4j/README.md

   // Merge plugin config to net4j config,then you can use it in every requst in net4j interface IConfig extends SuccessConfig, LoadingConfig, ExceptionConfig {};

-  // Type merge,so then /api/v2/goods will be typed
+  // Type merge,so that /api/v2/goods will be typed
   interface IGetRoute {
     '/api/v2/goods': {
+      request: {
+        id: number
+      }
+      response: {
         data: {
           GoodsInfo
+        }
       }
     },
   }